Modern Slavery Statement

 2. Tool Kits and Training

 In 2018 we registered with Stronger2gether, a collaborative organisation comprising many well- known retailers, other brand leaders and charities which provides guidance, training and other tools on Modern Slavery and Human Trafficking.
 The senior head office team including the Chairman, Managing Director, Finance Director, Purchasing Director and the Heads of HR, Marketing, Operations and Catering undertook a full day training course given by a Stronger2gether tutor in 2019.
 This training was cascaded down to our garden centre managers.
-We are currently in the process of carrying out refresher training for those who have already undergone initial training and training any garden centre managers, café bar managers and key Barnsfold colleagues who have not received the previous training, perhaps because they are newer to the business or have been recently promoted.
-These e learning modules are provided by British Assessment.
-During the course of our current financial year this training will be extended to assistant garden centre managers and assistant café bar managers.
+We continue to carry out refresher training for those who have already undergone initial training and to train any garden centre managers, café bar managers and key Barnsfold colleagues who have not received the previous training, perhaps because they are newer to the business or have been recently promoted.
+These e learning modules are provided by Stronger2gether.

 3. Our Supply Chain